specialized806/microsoft-365-docs/microsoft-365/backup/backup-pricing.md

 Microsoft 365 Backup charges you based on the size of the following content for 365 days from the time it's added to backup protection:

 - Cumulative back up size of the mailboxes, SharePoint sites, and OneDrive accounts being protected.
 Size of OneDrive accounts and SharePoint sites are the size of the live OneDrive accounts and SharePoint sites as displayed in the live sites’ usage reports.
-Mailboxes are the size of the user's primary mailbox plus their online archives plus deleted items held for backup.
+Mailboxes are the size of the user's primary mailbox plus their online archives plus deleted/versioned items held for backup.

 - Deleted content in user’s Recycle Bin and second-stage Recycle Bin (also known as Site Collection Recycle Bin).